 A connection that is established from the ODBC driver side to the cluster via

 ClientListenerProcessor is also configurable.
-Here you can find more details on how to alter connection settings from the driver side.
+Find more details on how to alter connection settings from the driver side here.

 Apache Ignite ODBC Driver was officially tested on: